Erlangen Program at Large-1: Geometry of Invariants: Space of Cycles

 where \(y=\se{0} u+\se{1} v\).
-We denote such a \(\bs\)-zero-radius cycle by \(\zcycle{s}{\bs}(y)\). \end{Definition}
+We denote such a \(\bs\)-zero-radius cycle by \(\zcycle{s}{\bs}(y)\). \end{definition}

-Geometrically \(\bs\)-zero-radius cycles are \(\sigma\)-implemented by \(Q\) from Def\/inition~\ref{de:cycle-2-matrix} rather dif\/fe\-rent\-ly, see Fig.~\ref{fig:zero-radius}.
-Some notable rules are: \begin{itemize}\itemsep=0pt \item[] (\(\sigma\bs=1\)) Implementations are zero-radius cycles in the standard sense: the point \(ue_0-ve_1\) in elliptic case and the \emph{light cone} with the centre at \(ue_0+ ve_1\) in hyperbolic space~\textup{\cite{Cnops02a}}. \item[] (\(\sigma=0\)) Implementations are parabolas with focal length \(v/2\) and the real axis passing through the \(\bs\)-focus.
+Geometrically \(\bs\)-zero-radius cycles are \(\sigma\)-implemented by \(Q\) from Defn.~\ref{de:cycle-2-matrix} rather differently, see Fig.~\ref{fig:zero-radius}.
+Some notable rules are: \begin{itemize} \item[(\(\sigma\bs=1\))] Implementations are zero-radius cycles in the standard sense: the point \(ue_0-ve_1\) in elliptic case and the \emph{light cone} with the centre at \(ue_0+ ve_1\) in hyperbolic space~\textup{\cite{Cnops02a}}. \item[(\(\sigma=0\))] Implementations are parabolas with focal length \(v/2\) and the real axis passing through the \(\bs\)-focus.
 In other words, for \(\bs=-1\) focus at \((u,v)\) (the real axis is directrix), for \(\bs=0\) focus at \((u, v/2)\) (the real axis passes through the vertex), for \(\bs=1\) focus at \((u, 0)\) (the real axis passes through the focus).
-Such parabolas as well have ``zero-radius'' for a~suitable parabolic metric, see Lemma~\ref{le:distance-first}. \item[] (\(\bs=0\)) \(\sigma\)-Implementations are corresponding conic sections which touch the real axis. \end{itemize} \begin{Remark} The above ``touching'' property of zero-radius cycles for \(\bs=0\) is an example of boundary ef\/fect inside the domain mentioned in Remark~\ref{re:real-line-inv-0}.
-It is not surprising after all since \(\SL\) action on the upper half-plane may be considered as an extension of its action on the real axis. \end{Remark}
+Such parabolas as well have ``zero-radius'' for a suitable parabolic metric, see Lemma~\ref{le:distance-first}. \item[(\(\bs=0\))] \(\sigma\)-Implementations are corresponding conic sections which touch the real axis. \end{itemize} \begin{remark} The above ``touching'' property of zero-radius cycles for \(\bs=0\) is an example of boundary effect inside the domain mentioned in Rem.~\ref{re:real-line-inv-0}.
+It is not surprising after all since \(\SL\) action on the upper half-plane may be considered as an extension of its action on the real axis. \end{remark}